 Could you make a quick revenue increase by increasing the coffee price?
 It also enables you to identify the services offered on the market but not in your space.
 Are you leaving money on the table by not offering virtual offices?
 Some spaces cover their rent with virtual offices only!

 The airline industry offers interesting examples of ancillary services strategy.

 The Comp Set report shows the Average Length of Subscription (ALOS).
 This metric identifies the average length of subscription of your members, which is calculated by dividing the total occupied desk months by the number of subscriptions.
 A higher number is better, as a low LOS metric means reduced profitability due to increased labor costs.
+In this sense, it is important to calculate the labor cost percentage to check on those worth comapred to the gross sales.
 For example, 6 one-month hot desks require more labor costs than serving one 6-month dedicated desks, even though the total desks bookings are the same.

 If your LOS metric shows that for a certain time period you are accommodating more short-term subscriptions than usual, then you can make revenue management adjustments and maybe increase your short-term rate while offering a higher discount for 2+ month memberships.

 Similarly, if you have a slow month in the year (usually August), you can place a minimum LOS restriction on August, channeling more than 2+ months members to your demand pool and helping your slow months.

 While the Comp Set report shares a lot of valuable data, it’s purely quantitative.
 It tells us the “what” but not the “why.”
 To really understand what’s happening in your space’s performance and the market, you’ll want to dig into the “why” behind the data.
 Coupling your findings from your Comp Set report with insight from a business intelligence tool or advisor can help you develop more effective strategies to capture even more of your fair.